Dr Judith Verweijen

 - Teaching activities

-At the University of Sheffield, I teach courses on Peacekeeping, Statebuilding and International Intervention (POL3137), Debating International Relations (POL6970) and Human Rights, Power and Politics (POL237) and Research and Dissertation Preparation (POL6007).
+At the University of Sheffield, I teach the following courses: Peacekeeping, Statebuilding and International Intervention (POL3137), Debating International Relations (POL6970), Human Rights, Power and Politics (POL237) and Research and Dissertation Preparation (POL6007).

-Before moving to Sheffield, I taught courses on security studies, violent conflict, and contentious politics at the University of Sussex and the University of Ghent.
+Before moving to Sheffield, I taught courses on contentious politics, violent conflict, security studies, and African politics at the University of Sussex and the University of Ghent.